yxxx6666/xingchen-doodle-card-skill/README.md

 Execution Lock + Single Image Gen Authority.

-The only goal is to use `image_gen.text2im` to generate a complete Chinese hand-drawn doodle editorial illustration card in one pass.
+The only goal is to use `image_gen.text2im` to generate a complete hand-drawn doodle editorial illustration card in one pass.

 The image must include illustration character, scene, mood, composition, Chinese title, and Chinese body text.